ammodramus/mope/README.md

 Mitochondrial Ontogenetic Phylogeny Estimation
 -----------------------------------------------

-Mope is a program for making inferences about genetic drift and mutation during different reproductive and developmental stages.
+Mope is a program for making inferences about the dynamics of mitochondrial heteroplasmy during different life stages, using approaches from population genetics and phylogenetics.

 Requirements